 Pharmacologists generally receive their training at major research universities.
 While undergraduates can get training in Pharmacology – nursing students for example, degrees in Pharmacology are usually conferred at the Masters and Ph.D. levels and support for the student’s educational expenses as well as a modest salary are provided.
 Upon attaining these degrees, scientists then determine which sector they want to pursue – academia, the private or public sectors, or nontraditional careers.
 With the skills obtained in graduate school, scientists with these backgrounds have the flexibility to combine their knowledge sets with other disciplines to go into a wide variety of areas in addition to drug discovery in pharmaceutical companies and biotechs including: consulting, Toxicology, patent law and even starting their own companies.

 If you are interested in learning more about the exciting field of Pharmacology, I suggest that you visit the website of the American Society for Pharmacology and Experimental Therapeutics (ASPET).
-You can then click on the link on Education near the top of the page and once there, click on “What is Pharmacology” on the left side of the page.
-In the last paragraph on that page, there is a link to a brochure entitled “Explore Pharmacology”, that provides a great deal of interesting information.
+You can then click on the Education & Careers link near the top of the page.
+In the right hand column, there is a link titled About Pharmacology, that provides a great deal of interesting information.
 Speaking of ASPET, all scientific disciplines have their own professional societies with annual meetings that rotate cities every year, and where scientists congregate to show their results, and network.
 The two major professional societies for pharmacologists are ASPET, and the International Society for the Study of Xenobiotics (ISSX).